AWS data transfer & egress pricing

 ›

-AWS provides 100 GB per month of free outbound data transfer to the internet, aggregated across all regions and services (S3, EC2, RDS, Lambda, API Gateway, CloudFront, etc.).
+AWS provides 100 GB per month of free outbound data transfer to the internet, aggregated across all regions and services (S3, EC2, RDS, Lambda, API Gateway, etc.).
 This is always-free and not part of the 12-month introductory free tier.
-CloudFront separately offers 1 TB per month of data transfer out free for the first 12 months as part of the AWS Free Tier introductory programme.
+CloudFront has its own, larger always-free tier of 1 TB per month of data transfer out plus 10 million HTTP/HTTPS requests, also permanent rather than 12-month, since the December 2021 free-tier expansion.

 ›